 Workplace Etiquette Blunder 1: Insulting a Coworker or Client

 Once you become aware that your words or actions have left a coworker or client feeling hurt, insulted, angry or confused, address the issue before the feelings escalate, the working atmosphere is compromised, and your reputation is damaged.
+If you are often on the receiving end of the insults, you may want to learn how to stand up for yourself without causing malice.
 Here are three constructive ways to react:

 - Accept the Other Person’s Reaction: You may not have intended any offense but you must accept that the offended person is offended.
 It doesn’t help to say things like: “You’re too sensitive” or “You need to loosen up,” even if it’s true.
 Hear the person out, understand their point of view and see if you can tactfully defuse the situation.

 - Own Your Words: Even if you don’t agree with the other person’s reactions, take a moment to simply and calmly rephrase your comment, or explain why you decided to take a particular action.
 By taking responsibility for, and explaining, your words or action, you can help build understanding that-fingers crossed-will help both of you move on.

 - Apologize: Don’t justify or makes excuses for a perceived slight.
 Make eye contact, state what you are apologizing for, and tell the other person that it won’t happen again.
 Give them a moment to speak.
 Then shake hands and move on.

 Workplace Etiquette Blunder 2: Email Mishaps

 Email is an essential business tool.
 It’s instant communication that can become an instant disaster if you inadvertently insert the wrong email address, or “reply all,” or “cc” the wrong person.
 If you hit “send” too quickly and immediately have the stomach-churning feeling that accompanies the knowledge you’ve delivered your message to the wrong eyes, what do you do next?